 I’m raising money for Northern Sydney Cancer & Palliative Care Network at Royal North Shore Hospital

-- Relaxation and meditation classes
+- Provision of wellbeing activities such as relaxation and meditation classes

 And if you really can’t commit to Dry July, then of course I would very much welcome any donations you can make towards Northern Sydney Cancer & Palliative Care Network at Royal North Shore Hospital.
 Donate here.